Same-sex adoption in Brazil: History

 July 23, 2009 − the Justice of the State of Mato Grosso granted the same-sex couple Júlio Castilho, 40, and Paulo Ciliato, 35, the adoption of two brothers, aged six and eight.
 The decision was declared by Judge Douglas Romão of the Court of Childhood and Youth of the District of Juara, a city located 690 km (428 mi) from Cuiabá, the capital of the state.

 November 30, 2009 − the Justice of the city of Joinville, Santa Catarina, authorized the adoption of a three-year-old child by a lesbian couple.
 A birth certificate with the names of two mothers was ready 15 days later.

 February 22, 2010 - the Justice of the city of Rio de Janeiro, Rio de Janeiro authorized the adoption of a child by a lesbian couple.

 March 9, 2010 - the Justice of the city of Salvador, Bahia, authorized the adoption of a child by a lesbian couple.

-April 27, 2010 − the Superior Court of Justice of Brazil, located in the capital of the country, Brasília, decided to approve LGBT adoption in Brazil.
+April 27, 2010 − the Superior Court of Justice of Brazil decided to approve LGBT adoption in Brazil.
 In the case, a lesbian couple from the city of Bagé, Rio Grande do Sul, the physiotherapist Lídia Brignol Guterres and the psychologist Luciana Reis Maidana, had their right to share the adoption of two sons recognized.
-They told the state that the decision could become a landmark, and could inspire others to follow suit.
 The physiotherapist and psychologist had been together for thirteen years and adopted two boys in 2002 and 2003.
-In official records, the children appeared only as children of Luciana.
-The couple decided to change the documentation to provide pension rights which apply to minors in cases of separation and inheritance.

 April 29, 2010 − the Justice of the city of Cuiabá, Mato Grosso, authorized the adoption of a child by a gay couple in the city of Tangará da Serra.
 As a result of the adoption, the couple's daughter will enjoy food, property and inheritance benefits of both parents.

 October 27, 2010 − the Justice of the city of Cascavel, Paraná, authorized the adoption of an eight-year-old child with cerebral palsy by a gay couple who had been living together for twelve years.
 The authorization is irreversible, according to Judge Sergio Luiz Kreuz, who granted the application for adoption based on the decision of the Superior Court of Justice.

 November 16, 2010 − the Justice of the city of Boa Vista, Roraima, authorized the adoption of a two-year-old child by a gay couple, the course instructor Múcio Rosendo da Silva and the hairdresser Alexandre Lúcio de Farias.
 The biological mother gave evidence in the Court of Roraima, demonstrating a desire to give her daughter up for adoption by the couple.